 The delta CRL describes the additional revocation information from the base CRL.
 Device acquires the delta CRL and the base CRL.
 Then obtain the latest revocation information by combining those.
 For example, the base CRL is issued once a week, and the delta CRL is issued as the list of revoked certificates during the 24 hours once every 24hours.

-Indirect CRL

-Indirect CRL is that one organization issue the CRL as one combined form by gathering the multiple CRL from the multiple Certificate Authorities.
-Typically CRL issuer signature is added to the indirect CRL because device should ensure the reliability of the indirect CRL issuer.
-The indirect CRL has an advantage that device is required to confirm only one combined CRL even if devices are using multiple CAs.

 Operational policy for exceeding the size limit

 The data size of full CRL simply increases due to the addition of revoked certificates.
-The expired certificates are deleted from the CRL at issuing new CRL, but if the size of CRL still exceeds the limit, the latest CRL can be divided as the partitioned CRL or the old CRL near expired period can be deleted from the latest CRL according to the operation policy.
+The expired certificates are deleted from the CRL at issuing new CRL, but if the size of CRL still exceeds the limit, the old CRL near expired period can be deleted from the latest CRL according to the operation policy.